Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: DDPM as an adaptively discretized SDE

 \item {\em Adaptation to data geometry.} To elucidate why the semi-linear structure in \eqref{eq:ddpm-mu-oracle} favors low-dimensional data structure, note that the discretization error depends heavily upon the smoothness of the non-linear drift term of the reparameterzied semi-linear SDE along the solution path.
 In \eqref{eq:ddpm-mu-oracle}, the non-linear drift term is proportional to the posterior mean of $X_0$ given $X_{T-t}$; informally, the posterior mean term acts as some sort of projection operator onto the support of the target data, which effectively exploits the (unknown) low-dimensional data geometry to enhance the smoothness of the solution path.

 \item {\em Parameterization matters.} It is worth noting that how one re-parameterizes the drift term of \eqref{eq:backward} --- namely, how one rearranges the semi-linear drift term therein --- can exert significant influences upon the sampling efficiency.
 This can be elucidated via the inspiring example singled out in \citet[Theorem~2]{li2024adapting}.
-More concretely, when the target data distribution is isotropic Gaussian on a $k$-dimension linear subspace ($k\ll d$), the iteration complexity of the DDPM sampler is proportional to $O(\mathrm{poly}(k))$ \citep{li2024adapting}, but most of other DDPM-type update rules (i.e., the ones with different coefficients than the original DDPM sampler) can take $\Omega(\mathrm{poly}(d))$ steps to yield the target sampling quality.
-Informally speaking, parameterizing the semi-linear drift term differently might result in a solution within $O(d/\mathrm{poly}(N))$ KL divergence from the DDPM solution\footnote{Roughly speaking, in view of the Taylor expansion, we know that the discrepancy between different solutions is of order $O(1/\mathrm{poly}(N))$; but since $d$-dimensional Gaussian noise is added in each step of the sampling procedure, this discrepancy can result in $O(d/\mathrm{poly}(N))$ difference in KL divergence per step.}; this discrepancy is negligible in the full-dimensional setting, but could blow up when $k$ is exceedingly small compared to $d$ and when $N$ is proportional to $k$.
-All this underscores the critical importance of identifying a parameterization that adapts naturally to the intrinsic data geometry.
+More concretely, when the target data distribution is isotropic Gaussian on a $k$-dimension linear subspace ($k\ll d$), the iteration complexity of the DDPM sampler~\eqref{eq:DDPM-update} is proportional to $O(\mathrm{poly}(k))$ \citep{li2024adapting}, but most of other DDPM-type update rules (i.e., the ones with different coefficients than the original DDPM sampler) can take $\Omega(\mathrm{poly}(d))$ steps to yield the target sampling quality.
+Informally speaking, parameterizing the semi-linear drift term differently might result in a solution within $O(d/\mathrm{poly}(N))$ KL divergence from the DDPM solution. \footnote{Roughly speaking, in view of the Taylor expansion, we know that the discrepancy between different solutions is of order $O(1/\mathrm{poly}(N))$; but since $d$-dimensional Gaussian noise is added in each step of the sampling procedure, this discrepancy can result in $O(d/\mathrm{poly}(N))$ difference in KL divergence per step.} Note that this discrepancy is negligible in the full-dimensional setting, but could dominate the sampling error when $k$ is exceedingly small compared to $d$ and when $N$ is approximately proportional to $k$.\footnote{This order of $N$ coincides with the number of iterations we suggest in Corollary~\ref{cor:main} for the DDPM sampler (up to logarithmic factor).} All this underscores the critical importance of identifying a parameterization that adapts naturally to the intrinsic data geometry.

 \end{itemize}